avaneev/r8brain-free-src/README.md

 The resampler class of this library was designed as an asynchronous processor: it may produce any number of output samples, depending on the input sample data length and the resampling parameters.
-The resampler must be fed with the input sample data until enough output sample data was produced, with any excess output samples used before feeding the resampler with more input data.
+The resampler must be fed with the input sample data until enough output sample data were produced, with any excess output samples used before feeding the resampler with more input data.
 A "relief" factor here is that the resampler removes the initial processing latency automatically, and that after initial moments of processing the output becomes steady, with only minor output sample data length fluctuations.

-So, while for offline resampling a "push" method can be used demonstrated in the `example.cpp`, for real-time resampling a "pull" method should be used which calls resampling process until output buffer is filled.
+So, while for an off-line resampling a "push" method can be used, demonstrated in the `example.cpp` file, for a real-time resampling a "pull" method should be used which calls the resampling process until the output buffer is filled.

 ## Notes ##